Get

 Health & Care

 Golden Retrievers are typically a healthy breed with a lifespan of 10—12 years.
-However, like all canines, they can be predisposed to certain health issues such as hotspots, dermatitis, hypothyroidism, elbow and hip dysplasia, eye conditions, heart disease, and cancer.
+However, like all canines, they can be predisposed to specific health issues such as hotspots, dermatitis, hypothyroidism, elbow and hip dysplasia, eye conditions, heart disease, and cancer.
 A predisposition doesn’t mean that a dog is guaranteed to suffer from any of these conditions, but it is vital as a dog owner to know what is possible so that you can provide the best care.
-Annual checkups with your vet are highly recommended to help prevent and treat potential issues.
+Annual checkups with your vet are crucial to prevent and treat potential issues.

 A high-quality, well-balanced diet is also crucial for a healthy and happy Goldie.
-Ask your vet for the best food recommendations, portions, and life-stage-appropriate food for your Goldie.
+Ask your vet for brand recommendations and portioning tips to keep your Goldie healthy.

 Grooming

-Golden Retrievers have dense coats and sensitive skin, so grooming is important in their care routine.
-Regularly check your Goldens skins for hotspots or any other issues, and if you spot something unusual, along with licking and chewing, make an appointment with your vet.
+Golden Retrievers have dense coats and sensitive skin, so grooming is essential in their care routine.
+Regularly check your pup’s skin for hotspots or any other issues, and if you spot something unusual, make an appointment with your vet.

-Goldens will shed heavily twice a year, where their coat will need extra attention, and moderately throughout the rest of the year.
-Brush your Golden at least once a week to remove any loose hairs and prevent matting, and pay special attention to the hind limbs, tail, and behind the ears.
+Goldens shed heavily twice a year, when their coats need extra attention, and moderately throughout the rest of the year.
+Brush your Golden at least once a week to remove loose hairs and prevent matting, and pay special attention to the hind limbs, tail, and behind the ears.

-They will only need an occasional bath like other breeds.
-If your Golden loves the outdoors, dry shampoos or doggy wet wipes can help keep your Golden fresh and clean in between bath times.
+Like other breeds, Golden Retrievers only need an occasional bath.
+If your Golden loves the outdoors, dry shampoo or doggy wet wipes can keep their coat clean between bath times.

 Golden Retrievers are prone to ear infections and need their ears cleaned every 2–3 weeks or after swimming or bathing.
-It is normal for Goldens to have a bit of eye discharge which you can gently wipe away with a moist cloth.
-Your Golden will need its teeth brushed at least once a week and regular checks for nail trimming.
+It is normal for Goldens to have a bit of eye discharge, which you can gently wipe away with a moist cloth.
+Your Golden will need their teeth brushed at least once a week and their nails trimmed regularly.

 man grooming golden retriever dog